libp2p/specs/webrtc/README.md

 to the user.
 Consequently we must add an additional layer of signaling to ensure reliable data delivery.

-When a node wishes to close a stream for writing, it SHOULD send a message with the `FIN` flag set.
+When a node wishes to close a stream for writing, it MUST send a message with the `FIN` flag set.

 If a `FIN` flag is received the node SHOULD respond with a `FIN_ACK`.

-A node SHOULD only consider its write-half closed once it received a `FIN_ACK`.
+A node SHOULD only consider its write-half closed once it has received a `FIN_ACK`.

-When a `FIN_ACK` and a `FIN` have been received, a node may close the datachannel.
+When a `FIN_ACK` and a `FIN` have been received, the node may close the datachannel.

 The node MAY close the datachannel without receiving a `FIN_ACK`, for example in the case of a timeout, but there will be no guarantee that all previously sent